maxwu/go-sio/README.md

 # go-sio

-Minimal helpers for streaming line-based IO in Go.
+Minimal helpers for streaming line-based IO in Go with no external dependencies.

 This small library provides utilities for reading streamed data line-by-line with configurable filtering, wrapping readers with closers, and a tee-style reader that captures the stream while still exposing an io.ReadCloser.
+The package has no extra dependencies beyond the Go standard library.

 ## Key components